7 Tips On Effective Communication For Remote Teams

 Depending on your team, this might be daily, once a week, or twice a month.
 Whatever your schedule, make one and stick to it.

-There are myriad online tools available to manage your workload, communicate instantaneously (and as a group), share computer screens, track tasks, and your progress, share files, report bugs or problems, and generally collaborate as one, fluid team.
+Find tools to manage your workload, communicate instantaneously (and as a group), share computer screens, track tasks, and your progress, share files, report bugs or problems, and collaborate as one, fluid team.

-However, if you’re struggling to hire a fully remote rockstar team that you can trust, read how a clandestine Las Vegas party changed Boldly CEO’s approach to hiring, or consider finding high-quality team members through remote staffing.
+However, if you’re struggling to hire a fully remote rockstar team that you can trust, read how a clandestine Las Vegas party changed our CEO’s approach to hiring.
+Or even consider finding high-quality team members through remote staffing.

-At the end of the day, don’t manage tasks; manage results.
-Use benchmarks and deadlines to gauge effectiveness and success.
+Here’s the takeaway: don’t manage tasks, manage results.
+Use benchmarks, deadlines, and OKRs to gauge effectiveness and success.

 We’ve all fallen for the easy fallacy that email is the most efficient method of communication, but with virtual teams, that’s not always true.